dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-07-quantum-theory-is-wrong.md

 ## Einstein’s quote

-At this point I present a quite remarkable exchange between Einstein and Heisenberg, which the latter included in his memoirs.
+At this point I should present a quite remarkable exchange between Einstein and Heisenberg, which the latter included in his memoirs.
 It clearly illustrates what I have been trying to say.
+But it will have to wait for another post.

 ## The bright side